SparqNet/sparq-docs/Sparq_en-US/README.md

 This folder contains an introduction to the concepts of the Sparq network, from the most basic to the most detailed.

-*This is a living repository* - docs for fixed versions are tagged accordingly on the `main` branch, while the `development` branch is always keeping up with changes made in the project's own development branch.
+*This is a living repository* - docs for fixed versions are tagged accordingly on the `main` branch, while the `development` branch is always keeping up with changes made in the project's own development branch (including subsequent branches made from it).
 Always check the branch and tag you're in.

 ## Table of Contents